 2.1.
 Experimental site and weather

-The study was carried out at the Sher-e-Bangla Agricultural University's central farm in Dhaka, within the Madhupur Tract's Agro-ecological zone (AEZ-28) and Shallow Red Brown Terrace Soil during the October, 2021 to April, 2022.
+The study was carried out at the Sher-e-Bangla Agricultural University's central farm in Dhaka, within the Madhupur Tract's Agro-ecological zone (AEZ-28) and Shallow Red Brown Terrace Soil during October, 2021 to April, 2022.
 The trial site was located at latitude 23°47′ North and longitude 90°35′ E, 8.6 meters above sea level.
 The geographical location of the experimental area was under the sub-tropical climate characterized by high temperature, high humidity and heavy rainfall with occasional gusty winds in kharif season (April-September) and less rainfall associated with moderately low temperature during the Rabi season (October- March) demonstrated in Table 1.
 Top soils were clay loam in texture, olive-gray texture with widespread common fine to medium sized, distinct dark yellowish-brown mottles.
 Samples of soil were taken from the experimental field at depths ranging from 0 to 25 cm for testing the quality level.
 The initial soil physicochemical status was explored in the laboratory of SRDI represented in Table 2.

 Table 1.
 Weather data during the experimental period